 There are many ways to connect with your guests during your podcast or broadcast.

-1. Download Soundflower and run the installation process
+1. Download BlackHole and run the installation process:

 2. On the final step, you'll be asked to restart your computer.
 Restart and launch Spreaker Studio in order to follow the next steps.